mrHock89/Web-Development-2025/README.md

 - Create a project using current learning and share it []
 - Commin Soon page [DONE]
 - Project on FlexBox []
+- Create A layout and design it through grid

 ## Projects Screenshorts
 ### 02 - Coming Soon Lnading Page